Create and Connect a Remote GKE Cluster to Data Lakehouse

 Finally, you can click on the Submit button to add a cluster.

 Step 5.
-Networking
+Configure Multi-Cluster Networking

-Configure Firewall
+Step 5.1: Configure Firewall

 First of all, you need to allow for incoming traffic into your GKE master-cluster.
 The Google Cloud Project the traffic access is managed by its firewall.
 The firewall can be managed by rules.
 To allow remote-cluster to access master-cluster services, we need to add this rule to the project of our master-cluster: